 The two-course requirement may be waived by demonstrating 'native proficiency' in a modern foreign language, as determined by the Rollins College Department of Modern Languages and Literatures (this applies to languages taught by the Department of Modern Languages and Literatures).
 If the language is not taught at Rollins, the two-course requirement may be waived by demonstrating a proficiency in a modern foreign language at the 'advanced' level by passing a standardized test administered by the ACTFL Testing Office.
 Information and application forms for these tests can be obtained from the Rollins College Department of Modern Languages and Literatures.
 Receiving a foreign language waiver does not reduce the total number of courses required for the international relations major (14).
-Students receiving such a waiver are required to take two additional courses from the lists of approved courses in international relations (political science, history, economics, and cultural area studies).
-The international relations major does not grant waivers, exemptions, or substitutions for the two-course foreign language requirement to students who do not have proficiency in English and at least one other modern foreign language.
+Students receiving such a waiver are required to take two additional courses from the lists of approved courses in international relations major does not grant waivers, exemptions, or substitutions for the two-course foreign language requirement to students who do not have proficiency in English and at least one other modern foreign language.